Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Server_transfer.md

 ---

-    title: Server  transfer
+    title: "Server  transfer"
-    linkTitle: Server transfer
+    linkTitle: "Server transfer"
-    weight: 200
+    weight: 190

----
-This topic describes the steps involved in a server transfer.
+---This topic describes the steps involved in a server transfer.
 These steps include:

 - [Receiving